 You make your decisions best on what works best for you and your baby at the moment.
 Not according to what the parenting style you fall under says you should do.

-Cons of Being a Scrunchy Mom
+Cons of Scrunchy Parenting

 1. It can be easier OR harder to make friends

 The reason it can be EASIER to make friends is because most moms are scrunchy moms.
-So there’s more moms out there to relate to.
+So there are more moms out there to relate to.
 It can likely be harder to find crunchy moms, so if you’re a crunchy mom you might have to look a little harder for mom friends with the same parenting style than if you’re a scrunchy mom.

-However, it can be HARDER to make friends as a scrunchy mom because every scrunchy mom has their different beliefs and styles of parenting that they choose to do for their family.
+However, it can be HARDER to make friends as a scrunchy mom because every scrunchy mom has different beliefs and styles of parenting that they choose to do for their family.
 So, if they are anti-vaccination and use the cry it out method, and you are pro-vaccination and you do not believe in the cry it out method – you are both scrunchy moms but you have total opposite parenting preferences.

 So, you can either make the friendship work because friends are often different, or choose not to be friends because there’s just too much you both disagree on.